isabella232/experience-manager-guides-learn.en/help/tutorials/user-guide/web-editor-content-snippet.md

    ![](images/topic-generator-metadata.png){width="300" align="left"}

+    *Add the metadata properties in the Metadata panel to pass to the topics.*

 1. Enter the generator’s name and click **Save** to save the query results.
 A new topic generator is added to the list.